My Quiet Kitchen

 As promised, this recipe is ridiculously quick and easy!
 Here's the gist (be sure to scroll down for the full recipe):

-3-photo collage showing how to dry the beans, add seasoning, and spread in the air fryer.
+Three photos showing how to dry the edamame, add seasonings, and arrange in the air fryer.

 1. Pat the edamame dry with a lint-free towel.

 Don't have an air fryer?
 No problem!
-You can also cook edamame in the oven.
-Here's how:
+You can also roast edamame in the oven.
+Here's how to do it:

 Line a baking sheet with parchment paper, and spread the seasoned edamame in a single layer.
 Bake in a preheated 375 degree oven for about 25 minutes.
 Stir the edamame every 10 minutes so it doesn't burn.